danielegrattarola/spektral/CONTRIBUTING.md

 - Global pooling layers go in `layers/pooling/globalpool.py`;
 - Layers should extend `MessagePassing`, `Conv` or `Pool`.
 - Make sure that you understand [data modes](https://graphneural.network/data-modes/) and that you know the modes supported by your layer.
 Layers should support at least one of disjoint or batch mode;
+- Write documentation for your layer, including any references to scientific literature, supported modes, mathematical formulation, input, outputs and arguments.

 **Guidelines for testing:**